masalinas/node-red-contrib-talib/README.md

 ### Example
 - Under example folder you have all json flows to be imported in your node-red instance.
 As **TALibIndicators.json** flow is linked to the rest ones, import all flows and at last the **TALibIndicators.json** flow.
-- Also under example folder you have a json datasource calles **marketdata.json** used in the previous TALibIndicators flow to check all TA-Lib node-RED nodes.
+- Also under example folder you have a json datasource called **marketdata.json** used in the previous TALibIndicators flow to check all TA-Lib node-RED nodes.